jinlee/418-final/index.md

 ![](mandel.png)

-To test our thread library, we first compute this image using a single core.
+We first compute this image using a single core.
 The basic algorithm for computing a single pixel value is this:

 {% highlight javascript %}
 // a pixel is represented as (x, y)